jnnl/mappoints/README.md

 The API backend is implemented with [Django REST framework](https://www.django-rest-framework.org/).

 A demo instance with a browsable API interface can be found in https://mappoints-api.herokuapp.com.
-Please note that the API uses a free Heroku dyno that will sleep after 30 minutes of inactivity and can make the first client requests seem very slow.
+Please note the API uses a free Heroku dyno that will sleep after 30 minutes of inactivity so initial request(s) may take a while.

 The API documentation can be found in https://mappoints.docs.apiary.io/.